-The anthology features great writings by the likes of Malcolm Gladwell, James Thurber and Roald Dahl on dogs, even the ones labelled as bad by the society, letting us know so much about our own selves.
+The anthology features great writings by the likes of Malcolm Gladwell, James Thurber and Roald Dahl on dogs, there’s even a profile on Rin Tin Tin!
+We also get to know about the dogs labelled as bad by society, perhaps an insight into our own selves.

 Of course, the behavior of some of these animals, if it were to be faithfully followed by human beings, would strike us as distinctly odd and perhaps psychologically unsound.
 It’s one thing for Hachiko to meet his master’s train for nine years; it’s another for a bereaved human being to do so.
 Get on with your life, we say, and we mean it.
 But we can demand—and receive—from dogs a highly gratifying devotion that we no longer feel comfortable about demanding from one another.
 In addition, these icons of absolute fidelity offer us a sense of scale.
 The dog, by being “superhuman” in realms like constancy and loyalty, gives us permission to temporize, vacillate, and even fail.

 Whoever could have driven worldly sense into Hachiko?
 The dog who waited by the train station a decade and counting, patient as pregnancy, for the Professor who could never return.
 Move on, your master is dead.
 You loved him.
 Shibuya knows you did.
 Heck!
 Japan knows you did.
 But why come to the train station?
 Why keep waiting for someone who would never return?

 Because dogs know love like we humans often don’t.
 They are indeed the scale.